 This treatment of equality was developed independently by Schroeder-Heister and Girard in [1991/92].
-It has been extended to include simply typed λ -terms in Bedwyr and Abella.
+It has been extended to simply typed λ -terms.
+It is implemented in Bedwyr and Abella.

 Unification is a black box attached to sequent calculus.